How I built my own Twitch-Plays-Pokémon: Part 5

 Do you remember the simpsons episode when you can see ralph's heart being broken in slow motion?
 That's exactly how I felt.

-This rampantmonkey guy followed the exact same tutorial that I was following, he finished it and he even had some graphical interface for it.
+This rampantmonkey guy followed the exact same tutorial that I was following,

 It was perfect.